 There is a business case for trust which does not need much explanation: business requires trust; and if there is no trust, business might not even be possible.
 However trust in business cannot just be “blind” trust – as the proverb goes, leaders should perhaps “trust but verify.”
 This is what Covey et al. address in their book “Smart Trust” (Free Press, 2012).
 For the authors, “smart” trust is the defining skill that transforms managers into leaders.
 The principle theme of the book is how to build “smart” trust to both be more effective in business and more effective as a leader.

-Here’s how followed by further considerations (“et alors”):
+Here’s how to lead with trust along with further considerations (“et alors”).

 The authors identify five key steps to building “smart” trust:

 Choose to believe in trust

 Belief is founded on “instincts” which encourage us to believe that we are 1/ worthy of trust; 2/ that most people can be trusted; and 3/ that extending trust is a better way to lead.

 Behave with trust – start with your own actions!
 It will be easier for people to trust you if you are seen as honest, straightforward, dependable, and genuinely concerned about their welfare.

 Assume positive intent in others!
 The authors cite the advice of Goethe: “Treat people as if they were what they ought to be, and you will help them to become what they were capable of being.”

 Do what you say you’ll do

 Declare your intent and fulfill your promises!
 Doing what you say you are going to do is a “global standard” in building trust which transcends cultures.